Omni Calculator logo

 2. Find out the GST rate.
 It will be 10% in our example.
 If expressed in percentages, divide it by 100.
 So it's 10 / 100 = 0.1.

-This is simply a case of an percentage increase calculation, and this is what you'd do in any net to gross situation.
+This is simply a case of a percentage increase calculation, and this is what you'd do in any net to gross situation.

 Australian GST calculator

 The core rules in Australia are the same as everywhere else where VAT is in use.
-As is the case in many other countries, Australia exempts certain essential goods from being subjected to the tax.
-Also, businesses with annual turnover below $75,000 do not have to register for GST and don't have to collect it on goods or services.
+As is the case in many other countries, Australia exempts certain essential goods from taxation.
+Also, businesses with an annual turnover below $75,000 do not have to register for GST and don't have to collect it on goods or services.

-If your business is GST-registered and purchases goods or services for consumption or resupplement to an end customer, it can get a refund on the tax paid on those purchases.
-Therefore effectively, there is no GST payable on those supplies for your enterprise.
+If your business is GST-registered and purchases goods or services for consumption or resale to an end customer, it can get a refund on the tax paid on those purchases.
+Therefore, effectively, there is no GST payable on those supplies for your enterprise.

 🙋 Omni's net to gross calculator helps you quickly switch between net and gross values.
 If you are in trouble with any taxes, give it a try!